Animals you love to hate

 “They all serve a role,” said Angela Rafac, an interpretive naturalist for the Forest Preserve District.
 “All species are an important part of their ecosystem and maintaining the balance of nature as part of the food web.”

 Having a better understanding of some of the more maligned animals found in Will County can help turn our disdain into appreciation.
-Here’s a closer look at some of the animals we love to hate as well as the benefits they provide to our environment.
+Here’s a closer look at some of the animals people love to hate as well as the benefits they provide to our environment.

 Snakes